-A buffet breakfast with organic fresh and products is available every day.
+A buffet breakfast with organic fresh products is available every day.
 Homemade meals are also available on site.

 Fancy a stay in a gorgeous castle?
 The Chateau d’Apigné is set in a beautiful 25-hectare park, 8 km from Rennes.
 It features spacious and luxury rooms in a classic 19-century décor and large beds.

 The rooms are situated in the castle or in the Pavilion Elizabeth appendix.
 All rooms are soundproofed and have free access to Wi-Fi, sports channels.
-Each room has a private bathroom either with bathtub or walk-in shower.
+Each room has a private bathroom either with a bathtub or walk-in shower.

 La Demeure de Marnie